Skip to main content

 Strategic Alignments

-To ensure plans are values led, the development plans for transport sits within wider strategic aims including the One City Economic Recovery and Renewal Strategy.
+To ensure plans are values led, the development plans for transport sit within wider strategic aims including the One City Economic Recovery and Renewal Strategy.
 This project aligns with our ambitions to make the city centre a key destination for work, leisure, tourism and investment, key to our sustainable development goals.

 One City